La Leona

 The following article will document construction of a copy of La Leona and will appear in installments.

-The guitar known as La Leona (The Lioness) is one of Torres’ most famous instruments.
+The guitar known as La Leona (The Lion or Lioness) is one of Torres’ most famous instruments.
 The name, La Leona, is thought to have been given to the guitar due to its exceptional volume and the quality of its sound.
 One hundred years after Torres’ death, a monument in his memory was erected in the main square of La Canada de San Urbana.
 The monument includes a bust of Torres and a sculpture of a guitar.
 The sculpture incorporates the head of a lioness underscoring the importance of this guitar as part of Torres’ legacy.

 Both Pujol and Romanillos reference La Leona in their books.
 Pujol includes Sirvent’s letter which mentions the guitar: “While he was building regular models for sale, he wanted to build one with cypress back and sides, cedar neck, ebony fingerboard, machine heads, a bled-spruce top [a tapa de pinabete sangrado], simple binding, and a tornavoz.
 He called it ‘La Leona’.”
 Romanillos devotes a chapter to La Leona tracing the ownership of the guitar from Torres to the present day.
 The correspondence included by Pujol and Romanillos provides descriptions that sometimes are at odds with each other but, taken together, they paint a picture of the guitar as it was during Torres’ lifetime and changes that may have occurred since.